-Sampling variability in statistics.
+Sampling variability quick dive.

 Theoretical distribution (population) and experiment data (sample):